astei/krypton/README.md

              growing out of related work I've done. **You have been warned.**

-Releases I deem reasonably stable can be found on [GitHub](https://github.com/astei/krypton/releases) and CurseForge (TBD).
+Releases I deem reasonably stable can be found on [GitHub](https://github.com/astei/krypton/releases) and [CurseForge](https://www.curseforge.com/minecraft/mc-mods/krypton).
 Development builds may be downloaded from my [Jenkins server](https://ci.velocitypowered.com/job/krypton/).
 They may or may not work.

 You can also compile the mod from source in the usual fashion.